 We partner with other public agencies and providers to improve the availability and stability of electricity and natural gas service in unincorporated communities.

-We encourage the expansion of affordable, high-speed internet access in underserved and unserved unincorporated communities.
+We encourage the expansion of expand affordable, high-speed internet access in underserved and unserved unincorporated communities.
+We encourage the expansion of advanced mobile and fixed wireless communication technologies that improve service, coverage, and reliability throughout the county.

 Policy IU-5.3 Underground facilities